quacksouls/lyf/_tabs/object_class.md

 <!-- prettier-ignore-start -->
 <strong>Exercise 4.</strong> A _static method_ can be used without instantiating the class that encapsulates
 the method.
-To declare a static method, prefix the method name with the [`static`][static] keyword.
+To declare a static method, prefix the method name with the keyword [`static`][static].
 For example:
 <!-- prettier-ignore-end -->

 [`static.js`](https://github.com/quacksouls/lyf/blob/main/assets/src/object/static.js)